JPMakesStuff/ScoreboardWiFiControl/README.md

 Security should be accomplished by a dedicated SSID just for the scoreboard(s) and only allow actual coaches/announcers to connect.

-Example of webpage...
+Example webpage...
 (Make it an "app" icon using browser options menu, "Add to Home screen")

 ![Webpage_Screenshot_On_Phone](https://github.com/JPMakesStuff/ScoreboardWiFiControl/blob/main/Webpage_Screenshot_On_Phone.png?raw=true)